RawPatty/rawpatty.github.io/docs/_posts/2023-01-08-Azure-reservation-roles.markdown

 Reservations are a bit of a strange resource type, they don't follow the usual resource flow of sitting under a subscription.

-Instead, the reservation service sits under the tenant as `providers/Microsoft.capacity` and do not inherit permissions from a subscription, as they don't sit under a subscription, RBAC roles of "Owner" or "Contributor" will not allow you to manage all reservations - though Owners for a subscription can manage reservations for that particular subscription for which they are an Owner - the above roles will unlock the ability to see across all reservations within the tenant once assigned.
+Instead, the reservation service sits under the tenant as `providers/Microsoft.capacity` and do not inherit permissions from a subscription, as they don't sit under a subscription, RBAC roles of `Owner` or `Contributor` will not allow you to manage all reservations - though `Owners` for a subscription can manage reservations for that particular subscription for which they are an `Owner` - the above roles will unlock the ability to see across all reservations within the tenant once assigned.

 ## Permissions required

 As the reservation resource is under the tenant instead of any subscriptions, you will need to be a global administrator and elevate user access administrator privileges to assign these roles, a global administrator can elevate the User Access Administrator through

 `Azure Active Directory -> properties` and select "Yes" for `"Access management for Azure resources"`

+As `Reservation Purchaser` is a resource level role, it can be assigned by an `Owner` of the resource group, subscription, or management group

 ## Assigning the roles